GUT-AI/gut-ai/README.md

 ### Areas of application

-Depending on the modality (or madalities) of the data used, GUT-AI has applications in countless domains, including the following:
+Depending on the modality (or modalities) of the data used, GUT-AI has applications in countless domains, including the following:

 - Bioinformatics
 - Compressed Sensing